 In fact, Seoul is home to more Starbucks coffee shops than any other city in the world.
 If you don’t drink coffee and you plan to live in Korea, it won’t be long before you start!

-These coffee shops vary from large international chains to local themed cafes which attract many people for their cute decor and intricate designs.
 Hours are spent in these cafes and it’s a popular place to catch up with friends, get some studying done, or simply read a book.

-If you’re planning your Seoul itinerary, make sure you pop into one of the many themed cafes – the Poop Cafe in Insadong is one of the most popular!
+If you’re planning your Seoul itinerary, make sure you pop into one of the many themed cafes.
+The Poop Cafe in Insadong is one of the most popular!

 One other thing that has surprised me while living in Korea is the love of ice americanos!
 In the summer, just about every second person you pass is sipping on one.